');

 About Sun Prairie, MT

-Sun Prairie is a small community in Montana with a population of 1,514 residents.
-The median household income is $61,004 per year, which is near the national average.
-The median age in Sun Prairie is 49.5 years.
+Sun Prairie is a small town located in Montana with a population of 1,514 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,004 per year, which is 19% below the national median of $75,149.
+The median age of 49.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Sun Prairie, MT